cmzuo11/stKeep/README.md

 ```
 In running, the useful parameters:

-* lr_T1 for HSG, lr_T2 for SLG, lr_T3 for collaborative learning: defines learning rate parameters for learning view-specific representations by single-view graph and robust representations by multi-view graph. i.e., .
-The default value of the three parameters is 0.002.
-You can adjust them from 0.001 to 0.003 by 0.001;
+* lr: defines learning rate parameters for learning cell representations.
+The default value is 0.002.

-* max_epoch_T: defines the max iteration for training view-specific graph or multi-view graphs.
-The default value is 500.
-You can modify it.
-The larger the parameter, the more time.

-* beta_pa: defines the penalty for the knowledge transfer from robust representations to view-specific representations.
-The default value is 8.
+* lam: defines the importance of the two types of representations (i.e., hierarchical and Semantic).
+The default value is 0.1.
+You can adjust it from 0.1 to 0.3 by 0.05;

-* knn: defines the K-nearest similarity spots for each spot to construct HSG or SLG.
-The default value is 7 where the K-nearest spots for a spot include itself.

-* latent_T1 and latent_T2 define the dimension of two layers of GAT for SGATE model.
-Here, the default value of the DLPFC and IDC datasets is 25 and 10, 32 and 16, respectively.

-* fusion_type: definies the multi-view graph fusion types.

-To reproduce the result, you should use the default parameters.
+Note: To reduce your waiting time, we have uploaded our preprocessed data into the folder ./test_data/DLPFC_151507/stKeep/.

+#### Output file

+* Semantic_representations.txt: Semantic representations.

+* Hierarchical_representations.txt: Hierarchical representations.

-### Run gene module
+### Step 3.
+Run gene module

 #### Calculate the input data for the gene module

-This function automatically calculates input data for the cell module, including the gene module, including the relations between genes and cells, the links between genes and clusters (or cell-states), and gene-positive pairs.
+This function automatically calculates input data for the gene module, including the relations between genes and cells, the links between genes and clusters (or cell-states), and gene-positive pairs.

 ```
 python Preprocess_Gene_module.py --basePath ./test_data/DLPFC_151507/
 ```

-The running time mainly depends on the iteration of SimCLR training.
 It takes 3.7h to generate the above-described files.
 You can modify the following parameters to reduce time:

 * batch_size_I: defines the batch size for training SimCLR model.
 The default value is 128.
 You can modify it based on your memory size.
 The larger the parameter, the less time.

 * max_epoch_I: defines the max iteration for training SimCLR model.
 The default value is 500.
 You can modify it.
 The smaller the parameter, the less time.

-To reproduce the result, you should use the default parameters.

-Note: To reduce your waiting time, we have uploaded our preprocessed data into the folder ./test_data/DLPFC_151507/stKeep/.

 #### Learn gene representations by gene module